-Members' Communications and Related Matters
+Members' communications and related matters

-- 1. As set out in Subsection 1(2) of this Policy, all Members of Council shall ensure that the content of any communications materials produced or funded using City resources is not for an election-related purpose, including the promotion of or opposition to the candidacy of a person for elected office.
+- As set out in Subsection 1(2) of this Policy, all Members of Council shall ensure that the content of any communications materials produced or funded using City resources is not for an election-related purpose, including the promotion of or opposition to the candidacy of a person for elected office.
 Section 5 of this Policy, as well as the Election-Related Blackout Period Procedures attached as Appendix 1, apply to Members' communications materials during the blackout period. - 2.
 City resources shall not be used to pay for, access, develop, maintain or update election-related communications platforms such as campaign websites and social media accounts.
-This includes but is not limited to the use of City-funded computers, tablets and smartphones; City wireless networks available to the Member's office and not the general public; Members' office staff during the working hours for those office staff; and/or Members' Constituency Services Budgets. - 3.
-Communications materials, including photographic or video materials, which were or are created or produced by City employees or with City resources shall not be used in campaign materials or for any other election-related purposes. - 4.
+This includes but is not limited to the use of City-funded computers, tablets and smartphones; City wireless networks available to the Member's office and not the general public; Members' office staff during the working hours for those office staff; and/or Members' Constituency Services Budgets.

+- 3. Communications materials, including branding (symbols, logos, graphics) and photographic or video materials, which were or are created or produced by City employees or with City resources shall not be used in campaign materials or for any other election-related purposes.
+Branding created by an election campaign may be used by a Member when in office following the election.
+Such branding may also be used in subsequent election campaigns provided City resources have not been used to modify or produce the branding. - 4.
 Constituent information (including telephone numbers and email and mailing addresses) that is collected, stored, accessed, maintained or updated using City resources shall not be used for election-related purposes. - 5.
 Members shall ensure that any communications materials issued to constituents following an election or by-election do not include reference to election-related matters.
 This includes but is not limited to the following: - a.
 Communications materials issued by a Member shall not thank people for voting or support, or refer to matters such as the campaign, other candidates or the election.
 Such materials may include a general statement to the effect of being proud or honoured to continue to represent constituents; and - b.
 Communications materials issued by a Member shall not include statements to the effect of farewell columns or a summary of past achievements/term of office, etc.

-Members' Websites
+Members' websites